Latency/AsyncTask/README.md

  When running your tests, it might be that you want to create a sample of functional or regressive tasks.
 Interchanging the delegates make it easy.
 For example, switching contexts from an administrator area in your [CMS] / web-application.

 * <b>Multiple O/R mapper framework concurrent scheduling.</b><br>
- [ORM-Monitor] uses a wrapping factory for the delegates supplied as its generic type.
+ [AsyncTask] uses a wrapping factory for the delegates supplied as its generic type.
 It doesn't matter whether your application uses multiple event handlers with specific listeners for each.
 This [API] will consolidate those into a universal system regardless of type.
 It will reduce the boilerplate code and overhead which will ultimately reduce the overall risk of failure since everything will funnel through the same sub-system.

 <h2><a name="installation">Installation</a></h2>